What Weight Is Safe For Forward-facing?

 Weight limits for forward-facing car seats indicate the maximum weight that the seat can safely accommodate.
 Exceeding the weight limit specified by the manufacturer can compromise the safety of the car seat and increase the risk of injury in the event of a crash.
 It is important to carefully read and follow the instructions provided by the manufacturer to ensure that the car seat is used correctly and within the appropriate weight limits.

-Also Read About: What Should You Look For In A Stroller?
+Also Read About: How Should A Newborn Be In A Stroller?

 Different weight limits for different car seat models